Homeschool History Curriculum Options for Engaging & Exciting Learning

 As one of your first options, homeschool history curriculum in the form of “Living Books” can transport your child’s mind to the place and time of the historical events.
 Experiencing the events through visualization can add meaning that enables your child to remember.
 Learning history through stories can engage your child in a way that is much more effective than fact memorization.

 We also borrowed History Channel Videos as our primary homeschool history curriculum.
 The History Channel has great documentaries that are rich in visual content.
+They are an easy choice of homeschool history curriculum for any child who is a visual learner.

 The two programs I recommend most heavily for daily homeschool history curriculum are **Sonlight and **Beautiful Feet.
 Both programs provide homeschool history curriculum through literature.
 Personally, we used Sonlight for its comprehensive approach, but found that Beautiful Feet was very similar in approach and scope.
 The books used by these programs are often Caldecott or Newberry Award winners, are rich in historical content, and they make reading about history fascinating and enjoyable for your child.